 The proprietors of the Briggs reopened at its former location, the northeast corner of Randolph Street and Fifth Avenue (Wells Street).
 At the same time, the Clifton established itself at the intersection of Wabash Avenue and Monroe Street.

 A new departure in Chicago hotel keeping was made in January 1885, when H.V.
 Bemis built and opened the Richelieu Hotel.
 The house was not significant, occupying the relatively narrow frontage at Nos.
-187 and 188 Michigan Avenue, and its dimensions being 60 feet by 185 feet.
+187 and 188 Michigan Avenue, and its dimensions are 60 feet by 185 feet.
 While small, it was undoubtedly the most elegant (as it perhaps was the most expensive) of Chicago hostelries at that time.
 Over its entrance stood a marble statue of Jean du Plessis, a famous French sculptor, Cardinal de Richelieu, by Le June.
 All its equipment was upon a scale of sumptuousness befitting a private mansion whose owner recognized no expense limit.

 The New Tremont House (Temporary Location After Fire).